baxsm/blnk-portfolio-nextjs/README.md

 Welcome to the BLNK Portfolio project!
 This is a dynamic and visually appealing personal portfolio website built using modern web technologies. 🚀 The website comprises several sections including Home, About, Work, Journal / Blog, and Contact, each designed to showcase your professional background and personal projects in an engaging manner. 💼✨

+## Live Demo 🌐

+Check out the live demo of BLNK [here](https://blnk.vercel.app/) and experience its capabilities firsthand.

 ## ⚙️ Technology Stack

 This project leverages: